SoftwareGift/FeatherNets_Face-Anti-spoofing-Attack-Detection-Challenge-CVPR2019/face_anti-spoof_challenge@CVPR_zpeng/howto-reproduce.md

 ### Predict the test set with several models
 By running the following commands, the performance results of test set are store in the submission/ directory.

-choose best checkpoints to resume we choose these checkpoints to ensemble. performance in in the validation set
+we choose these checkpoints to ensemble.And Their performance in validation dataset is as follows.

 |model name | ACER|TPR@FPR=10E-2|TPR@FPR=10E-3|FP|FN|epoch|params|FLOPs|
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |